How to buy Australian Mines (AUZ) shares in Australia

 Australian Mines overview

-Australian Mines Limited engages in the exploration and pre-development of battery metals projects in eastern Australia.
-The company explores for cobalt, nickel, scandium, gold, copper, and base metal deposits.
-Its flagship project is the Sconi cobalt-nickel-scandium project located in northern Queensland.
-The company was founded in 2001 and is based in Brisbane, Australia.
+Australian Mines Limited engages in the pre-development of battery metals projects in eastern Australia.
+The company primarily explores for cobalt, nickel, and scandium deposits.
+Its flagship project is the Sconi project located in northern Queensland, Australia.
+The company was founded in 2001 and is headquartered in Brisbane, Australia.